lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 ![Developing a GTK app in Go with VSCode on 64-bit Ubuntu Desktop and Raspberry Pi 4](https://lupyuen.github.io/images/dfu-gtk.png)

-_Developing a GTK app in Go with VSCode on 64-bit Ubuntu Desktop and Raspberry Pi 4_
+_Developing a GTK app in Go with VSCode on 64-bit Ubuntu Desktop and Raspberry Pi 4.
+The compiled file size was 16 MB (Arm64)._

 See [`gotk3`](https://github.com/gotk3/gotk3) and the [sample GTK app](https://github.com/gotk3/gotk3-examples/tree/master/gtk-examples/stack)